CattoFace/RecursiveFileScrape/README.md

 Binaries are generated using Nuitka.

 ## Usage
-Run the relevant line with any additional flags:
+Run the relevant file with any additional flags:
 ```bash
 recursivescrape[.py/.exe/Linux64/arm] [flags]
 ```